-Aims of Sir Thomas Boteler Church of England High School's Disability Equality and Accessibility Plan
+The aims of Penketh High School's Disability Equality and Accessibility Plan are:

-- 1. To ensure that all students are fully involved in school life by identifying barriers to participation and finding practical solutions. - 2.
-To increase the confidence of staff and support staff when teaching or aiding a wide range of students with disabilities. - 3.
-To develop sensitivity and expertise in approaching the specific needs of a broad range of students. - 4.
-To develop strong collaborative relationships with students and parents/carers to increase the satisfaction of disabled students and their parents or carers with the provision made by the school. - 5.
-To regularly review and evaluate standards of attainment for students with disabilities. - 6.
-To monitor exclusions - 7.
-To look at recruitment and promotion procedures in light of disability legislation.
-8. To promote equality of opportunity and positive attitudes towards disabled persons. - 8.
-To encourage the availability of role models and positive images of disability.
+- To ensure that all students are fully involved in school life by identifying barriers to participation and finding practical solutions. - To increase the confidence of staff and support staff when teaching or aiding a wide range of students with disabilities. - To develop sensitivity and expertise in approaching the specific needs of a broad range of students. - To develop strong collaborative relationships with students and parents/carers to increase the satisfaction of disabled students and their parents or carers with the provision made by the school. - To regularly review and evaluate standards of attainment for students with disabilities. - To monitor exclusions - To look at recruitment and promotion procedures in light of disability legislation. - To promote equality of opportunity and positive attitudes towards disabled persons. - To encourage the availability of role models and positive images of disability.

-Sir Thomas Boteler Church of England High School has a highly commitment to equal opportunities and accessibility as laid out in the School Aims, Equal Opportunities Policy, Anti-Bullying Policy, Child Protection Policy, SEND Policy, Behaviour Policy, Health and Safety Policy and Inclusion Policy.
-Sir Thomas Boteler Church of England High school aims to embed accessibility into everything we do.
-This includes; school improvement, curriculum development, maintaining and improving our physical environment, professional development and within all our planning processes.
+Penketh High School has a highly commitment to equal opportunities and accessibility as laid out in the School Aims, Equal Opportunities Policy, Anti-Bullying Policy, Child Protection Policy, SEND Policy, Behaviour Policy, Health and Safety Policy and Inclusion Policy.

+Penketh High school aims to embed accessibility into everything we do.
+This includes school improvement, curriculum development, maintaining and improving our physical environment, professional development and within all our planning processes.

-At Sir Thomas Boteler Church of England High School, we believe a whole school approach to reducing barriers for all students is vital if we are to ensure all students achieve their potential.
+At Penketh High School, we believe a whole school approach to reducing barriers for all students is vital if we are to ensure all students achieve their potential.
 It is the responsibility of every member of staff to remove barriers to learning for disabled students.
-Everyone needs to take the lead in respect of accessibility within their areas of responsibility whether that is the curriculum, pastoral or administration.
+Everyone needs to take the lead in respect of accessibility within their areas of responsibility whether that is the curriculum, pastoral, or administration.